-- The files will be readied for printing in Cura, Slicer or other authorized software.
-Digital Media Center staff will view all files in Cura, Slicer or other authorized software before printing.
+- Digital Media Center staff will view and prepare all files in Cura, Slicer or other authorized software before printing.

 - Wait/pickup time: Items may be picked up at the Digital Media Center.
-It is sometimes difficult to estimate exact print times and depending on queue length, print times may vary.
+It is always difficult to estimate exact print times.
+Depending on queue length and the size and complexity of 3D models, print times may vary.
 Digital Media Center staff will make an educated guess about the length of a job upon request.
 An email will be sent when the 3D object is ready to be picked up.